hampelm/brickbeam/README.md

 # Development

-You may need to be using the proper version of Ruby (currently, 2.2.3).
-We suggest using chruby to mangage versions.
-To switch to the correct version using chruby, run this command: `chruby 2.2.3`
+You may need to be using the proper version of Ruby (currently, 2.3.1).
+We suggest using rvm to mangage versions.
+To switch to the correct version using rvm, run this command: `rvm use 2.3.1`

 Start the app with `rails s`